topology-tool-kit/ttk-paraview/Utilities/Doxygen/pages/PluginHowto.md

     category.
 For readers and writers, this is required since ParaView GUI needs to know what extensions your reader/writer supports etc.

+## Plugin Resources

+Plugins may access resources relative to themselves by using the `paraview_plugin_add_location` interface to get the location of the plugin at runtime.
+Note that this only works when built as a shared plugin.
+For static plugins, the path will come in as a `nullptr`.
+If a plugin with resources intends to support resources, it is recommended to use a `.qrc` file to embed the resources into the plugin.

+For installation of resources, the `_paraview_build_plugin_directory` variable contains the location of the plugin under the build and install prefixes.
+Build resources may be placed under `"${CMAKE_BINARY_DIR}/${_paraview_build_plugin_directory}"` and installed with `DESTINATION "${_paraview_build_plugin_directory}"`.
+The plugin itself belongs to the `${_paraview_build_PLUGINS_COMPONENT}` component, so resources should generally use a component with a related name.

 ## Examples

 ### XML Plugins